Ground Penetrating Radar Services

 What is Ground Penetrating Radar (GPR)?

-A GPR system works by sending a tiny pulse of energy into a surface via an antenna.
+MPL's GPR locating services work by sending a tiny pulse of energy into a surface via an antenna.
 The GPR's computer records the strength and time required for the return of any reflected signals.
-Subsurface variations will create reflections that are picked up by the system and stored on digital media.
+Subsurface variations will create reflections that the system picks up and stores on digital media.
 These reflections are produced by a variety of material such as geological structure differences and man-made objects like pipes and wire.

 What does GPR find?

-Underground utility lines & pipes, septic tanks, chilled water lines, private alarm wires, irrigation lines, low voltage wires, fire lines, oxygen lines, propane lines & tanks.
+Underground utility lines and pipes, septic tanks, chilled water lines, private alarm wires, irrigation lines, low voltage wires, fire lines, oxygen lines, propane lines and tanks.

 Is it safe to use GPR?